RLsys-Foundation/TritonForge/README.md

 ## 🎯 Overview

 **TritonForge** is an advanced machine learning framework that trains Large Language Models (LLMs) to automatically convert PyTorch operations into optimized Triton GPU kernels.
 By combining supervised fine-tuning (SFT) with reinforcement learning (RL), TritonForge achieves state-of-the-art performance in automated kernel generation.

+> 🏗️ **Architecture Deep Dive**: For a comprehensive understanding of our server-based SFT + RL framework, evaluation infrastructure, and cross-platform support, see our [Architecture Documentation](docs/ARCHITECTURE.md).

 ### 🌍 Fully Open-Source Initiative